7 Mental Health Benefits Of Gardening

 Zen gardens are designed to resemble natural surroundings, which are more likely to bring relaxation and peace.
 In the sixth century, Zen Buddhist monks created the first Zen gardens to aid in meditation.

-The garden can be an important place to meditate and reflect.
-Listen to the birds and feel the breeze on your face.
+The garden can be an important place for meditation and reflection.
+It’s where you can listen to the birds and feel the breeze on your face.
+And at the same time, learn to reflect on actions and think about future actions.

-A garden is a place that relaxes the mind.
+A garden brings overall less stress.
 The exercise alone releases direct stress-busting benefits and pumps up endorphins.

 A 2010 study showed that patients with clinical depression who participated in routine gardening activities experienced reduced depression.
 Spending time in a green environment can improve one’s mood and overall well-being.